apache/continuum/continuum-webapp-test/Readme.txt

     mvn generate-resources selenium:start-server cargo:run

 The server will run until you press Ctrl-C, and you can run the tests from the IDE.

+To attach a debugger to the same process, run:

+    mvn -Ptomcat7x,debug generate-resources selenium:start-server cargo:run